The Paris Marathon Route offers you plenty of terrific spots for watching the race along what is considered one of the world's most beautiful courses.

 Paris Marathon Route: The Big Picture

-The Paris Marathon route covers a spectacularly scenic course of 26.2 miles (42.195 km) and can easily double as a sightseeing experience.
-Many music acts and about 250,000 spectators energize and cheer the runners along the way.
+The Paris Marathon route covers a spectacularly scenic course along 42.195 kilometers (26.2 miles) and can easily double as a sightseeing experience.
+Numerous music acts plus about 250,000 spectators along the way energize and cheer the runners.
+Markers appear at 1-kilometer intevals.

-Despite a few gradual changes in elevation including a rise in the approach to the finish line, the Paris Marathon's mostly flat route makes for a relatively fast race where you have a good chance of achieving a Personal Best.
-Winners typically finish in just over two hours, although other participants continue to run through the afternoon.
+Despite a few gradual changes in elevation including a slight rise in the approach to the finish line, the Paris Marathon's mostly flat route makes for a relatively fast race where, if you're a participant, you have a good chance of achieving a Personal Best.
+Winners typically finish in just over two hours, although others continue to run throughout the afternoon.

-After a fairly short tour through southeast Paris neighborhoods, the course loops around a large swath of Paris's largest park, the picturesque Bois de Vincennes designed by Napoleon III, and then back to Bastille before dipping down and following the picturesque Seine River for a 6-mile stretch past the city's most iconic sights.
+After a fairly short tour of about 5km through southeast Paris neighborhoods, the course loops around a large swath of Paris's largest park, the picturesque Bois de Vincennes designed by Napoleon III, and then back to Bastille before dipping down and following the picturesque Seine River for a 9km stretch past the city's most iconic sights.

 At that point, the Marathon route curves up and crosses into the former hunting ground of French kings, Bois de Boulogne, located to the west of the city.

-After winding through the park for almost five miles, the route emerges on Avenue Foch just a few hundred yards from the Paris Marathon's finish line and another view of the Arc de Triomphe - the perfect backdrop for photo ops after runners collect their golden Marathon de Paris medals.
+After winding through the park for a few kilometers, the route emerges on Avenue Paul Doumer toward Trocadero, zig-zags a bit through part of the 16th arrondissement, and then turns onto Avenue Foch just a few blocks from the Paris Marathon's finish line at the Arc de Triomphe - the perfect backdrop for photo ops after runners collect their golden Marathon de Paris medals.

 Find convenient and affordable hotels for the Paris Marathon